 Others does not include mortgage

-Other ways to pay off credit card debt
+Other ways to get out of debt

 There are also other ways to manage your debt, each with its own pros and cons.